codepulsar-com/nils4spring/README.md

-# nils4spring
-NILS integration for the Spring Framework

 # NILS 4 Spring

 _NILS4Spring_ is the integration of the _NILS_ library into the Spring Framework.

 _NILS_ enables developers to integrate NLS into their Java projects easily.

-The documentation can be found at https://docs.codepulsar.com/nils/docs/latest/index.html.
+The documentation can be found at https://docs.codepulsar.com/nils4spring/latest/index.html.

 ## Contributing